Kuper994/deep-learning-project/README.md

 ### Testing the Model:

-This functionality cannot be executed via command line, and must be using the function `test_model` in `test_model.py`.
+This functionality cannot be executed via command line, and must be executed using the function `test_model` in `test_model.py`.

-The videos in which the model needs to be tested on should be specified with `video_paths` variable.
+** function arguments**

+`video_paths` - list - The video names on which to test the model.
+`model_path` - str - model file name
+`frames_dir` - str - frames directory

+### Notebook example:

+A running example to the different stages using python can be found in `FishNet.ipynb` file.